avinesh223143/Pulse-Code-Modulation/README.md

 ## Date:27/03/25
 ### Aim

-     Implement and analyze Pulse-Code-Modulation (PCM) using Python colab matplotlib.pyplot as plt import numpy as np
+    To implement and analyze Pulse-Code-Modulation using Python's NumPy and Matplotlib libraries.

-Tools required
+### Tools required

+    Software: Python with NumPy and Matplotlib libraries
+    Hardware: Personal Computer

-Program
+### Program
 ```

 import numpy as np